 Gregory said that decisions about where to channel RPAC’s independent expenditures are guided largely by a group of a half-dozen Realtor volunteers — not NAR staffers.
 The volunteers meet four or five times a year, and make recommendations to the RPAC board of trustees.

 Decisions about where to direct independent expenditures must be made far in advance because RPAC must work independently of candidates’ election campaigns to formulate a strategy and commission creative work like television commercials.

 Because decisions must be made far in advance, some of the races NAR gets heavily invovled in don’t come down to the wire, Gregory said.

 “We start looking in June, and then we come up with a list and go in and do polling in those districts to see who needs our help,” he said.
 “So we are basing our decisions (on who needs support) based on polling done in July.”

-Pennsylvania Republican Michael G. Fitzpatrick, fourth on the list of top beneficiaries of NAR independent expenditures, was easily re-elected in the 8th Congressional District.
+Pennsylvania Republican Michael G. Fitzpatrick was easily re-elected in the 8th Congressional District.
 Fitzpatrick, a member of the House Financial Services Committee, captured nearly 57 percent of the vote, besting Democrat Kathy Boockvar by more than 40,000 votes.
-According to the Center for Responsive Politics, NAR made $438,280 in independent expenditures on behalf of Fitzpatrick.
+According to the Center for Responsive Politics, NAR made $38,280 in independent expenditures on behalf of Fitzpatrick.